LingxiaoShawn/LingxiaoShawn.github.io/_pages/about.md

 I finished my Master's in [ECE](https://www.ece.cmu.edu/) department at Carnegie Mellon Univrsity, and Bachelor's (while I was in power system area) in EE department at Xi'an Jiaotong University.

 I have a twin brother [Lingfei Zhao](https://phy.duke.edu/people/lingfei-zhao) pursuing his Ph.D. of Physics at Duke University.
-We enjoy games togethor :).
+We enjoy games together :).

 Email: my first name at cmu.edu